coldfumonkeh/GoogleAnalytics/README.md

 # Google Analytics #

-A ColdFusion wrapper to interact with the Google Analytics Core Reporting API and OAuth2 authentication protocols.
+A ColdFusion wrapper to interact with the Google Analytics Management and Core Reporting APIs, complete with OAuth2 authentication protocols.

 # Getting Started #

-To integrate the Google Analytics Core Reporting data into your ColdFusion application, you will first need to register your app in the [Google API Console](https://code.google.com/apis/console/b/0/)
+To integrate the Google Analytics Management / Reporting data into your ColdFusion application, you will first need to register your app in the [Google API Console](https://code.google.com/apis/console/b/0/)

 Once complete, make a note of your client id and client secret values, as well as the callback URL you specified.
-These values will be entered into the **init()** method of the component.
+These values will need to be entered into the **init()** method of the component.

 ## Instantiation ##